 In accordance with ASC 350-20, Intangibles - Goodwill and Other - Goodwill, goodwill is not amortized but rather is subject to a qualitative assessment of events or factors to determine if the annual two-step test of goodwill impairment to be performed.
 We performed our annual goodwill impairment testing as of December 31 for the reporting units.
 Under the first step, if the fair value of any reporting unit is less than the carrying value, an indication goodwill impairment test.
-In the second step, we compare the goodwill amount reflected in the balance sheet to the implied fair value of the reporting unit's goodwill, determined by allocating the reporting unit's fair value to all of its assets and liabilities in a manner similar to a purchase price allocation.
+In the second step, we compare the goodwill amount reflected in the balance sheet to the implied fair value of the reporting unit's goodwill.